mindeby/codenames/README.md

-# codenames
+# Codenames
- A portuguese version of codenames
+ A Portuguese version of codenames

+## Local dev environment

+Run `npm install`, and then `browser-sync start --server --files "*.html, css/*.css, *.js"` to set up a local server with live reload.